GLOBAL MARKETS-Diminished stimulus hopes send shares lower

 But analysts are hopeful the world's second-largest economy would have seen the worst between April and June, and expect a pick-up in the third quarter as Beijing loosens monetary policy and fast-forwards infrastructure spending.

-With China such a big source of demand, oil prices were softer ahead of the data.
-Comments from the International Energy Agency that an economic slowdown could cap prices also weighed.
+Oil markets were softer ahead of the data because China is such a big source of demand.
+Prices were also hurt as the International Energy Agency said a slowdown could cap prices.

 * Coming Up: Germany Detailed GDP Q4 at 0700 GMT (Adds comment, detail, updates prices)